 Predictably, the CD kicks off with Slaughter's two best known tracks - "Up All Night" and "Fly to the Angels" -- and also closes with live versions of those same songs, from the Stick It Live EP.
 One wonders why Chrysalis didn't simply release a CD single with those two songs on it, call that "The Best of Slaughter," and call it a day.
 I've always liked the thundering groove of "Up All Night," and felt that it was one of the few times that Mark Slaughter's vocal histrionics meshed well with the musical mayhem going on behind him.
 In between the double-dose of those two very overplayed songs, Mass Slaughter basically sums up the entire hair-metal era in a nutshell - you get a fair share of slickly produced, hard-edged (yet still radio friendly) rock tracks like "Eye To Eye," "Mad About You" and "Shake This Place" mixed with watery power-ballads like "Hold On," "You Are the One" (sickening!!) and "Days Gone By" - which, depending on your tolerance for such things, will have you either hoisting your lighter aloft in a salute or reaching for your 'skip' button.
-I had forgotten all about the track "Burning Bridges" from Stick It To Ya, which is filled with hilarious barbs aimed at a certain former bandmate, and I hate to admit it but I also dug the sickly-sweet "Real Love" ... which may not be a particularly great song but my then-teenage crush Shannen Doherty of "Beverly Hills 90210" fame appeared in the music video for it back in the day, so it gets a pass from me.
+I almost hate to admit it, but I kinda dig the sickly-sweet "Real Love" ... which may not be a particularly great song but my then-teenage crush Shannen Doherty of "Beverly Hills 90210" fame appeared in the music video for it back in the day, so it gets a pass from me.
 (Yes, I'm shallow.
 I realize that, so you don't need to bother pointing it out.)

 In fact, I found myself enjoying the bulk of Mass Slaughter more than I'd anticipated.
 Yeah, there are still quite a few moments where I wished that someone would stuff a rag in Mark Slaughter's mouth and shut him up (particularly during the screechy "Mad About You" and "She Wants More") so I could listen to the musicians without him caterwauling over the top of everything, so not much has changed in that regard.
 Musically, however, they were a better band than I gave them credit for.